Akenji-3/CanSat-Ascent/README.md

 # CanSat-Ascent
-Team Ascent form "Athénée Royal Paul Dalvaux antenne de Lauzelle" our Team is made up of:
+Team Ascent form "Athénée Royal Paul Dalvaux antenne de Lauzelle", in the CanSat Belgium competition. our Team is made up of:
-Adrien, Jonas, Mathias, Benjamin, Felix, Nathan, Nell
+Adrien, Jonas, Mathias, Benjamin, Felix, Nathan, Nell.
+...
 rôles of each member of the team:
 Adrien: captors and programm (Raspberry Pi)
 Jonas: antenna + secondary mission